unselving/ghost/README.md

 # ghost
 My brother taught me this word game called Ghost when we were kids.
 Each player takes turns adding letters to the end of a string.
 The aim is to force the other player to be the first to complete the word.
 As far as I could tell, there were no online versions, so I thought I would make one.
+At the same time, I would solve one of the major problems we faced while playing Ghost - the lack of an adjudicator to check whether there really were any valid words left.